SirrorsMoore1975/SM1975-PAA/README.md

 `Card` - the cards that are displayed for each carrier on the Homepage

-`Dropdown Menu` - the dropdown menu that allows user to select which carrier they are reviewing on the Forms page
+`Dropdown Menu` - the dropdown menu that allows user to select which carrier they are reviewing on the `Provider` page

 `Footer` - the footer that is displayed on all pages

 `Header` - the header that is displayed on the Homepage and the thank you message after submission

-`Input` - a template for the input fiels on the Forms page
+`Input` - a template for the input fields on the Forms page

 `Navbar` - alternate version of the Header component; this one has a home button in the upper right corner

 `ProviderInfo` - displays the hero at the top of each carrier profile page

+`ProviderInfoNavBar` - provide components to navigate between carrier without first going back to the home page

 `Radio` - Score system for user to choose 0 - 10

+`ReviewCard` - The components to show the average result score users has given

 ## Pages
-`Form` - the page where the user will input their scores and write their review
+`ErrorPage` - dummy page for development purpose only

 `Homepage` - the homepage; this is the root path ("/").

+`Provider` - the page which display the provider info and its average scores.

+`ReviewForm` - the page where the user will input their scores and write their review.

+`ThankYou` - the page that say thank you when review has successfully added.

 Additonally, there is a page for each of the nine carriers and a `Provider.css` page for styling these pages.